DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/Levels Rework.md

 The way we've been doing levels is completely WRONG WRONG WRONG.
 That whole prefab thing caused us more problems than it solved.

+- Unnecessarily large prefab files
+- Long saving times when making changes to a level prefab
+- Things not being overridden in the ApartmentBlockout scene that are

 ## From Now On, Each Level is Going to Be Split up into Multiple Scenes
 ### Why Do This?
 - This is high key how you're supposed to handle large and complex levels.